the demon Aim

 His core function is intrinsically tied to destruction by conflagration and the manipulation of hidden knowledge.
 Aim is considered a dangerous spirit due to his control over fire, which he uses to raze large structures and settlements.

-He also holds a more subtle, yet malign, influence by providing precise, truthful information on deeply private matters and by enhancing the malice and cunning of those who summon him.
+He also has a more subtle, yet malign, influence, providing precise, truthful information on deeply private matters and enhancing the malice and cunning of those who summon him.

 “Aim” Meaning

-The name Aim (variations include Aym, Aini, and Haborym) has an uncertain etymology in the context of demonology.
+The name Aim (variations include Aym, Aini, and Haborym) has an uncertain etymology when it comes to demonology.
 The most significant variant, Haborym, appears in the Pseudomonarchia Daemonum by Johann Weyer, published in 1563, where the entry states the spirit is called “Haborym or Aym.”

 The name Haborym may be a corruption or phonetic transliteration of an earlier source, possibly linking to a Semitic or Hebrew root.
 One speculative interpretation links the name to Hebrew terms related to destruction or fire, aligning directly with his core power.

-Another theory posits that it may be derived from Aini, another listed variant, which may have roots in various ancient names.
+Another theory suggests that it may be derived from Aini, another listed variant, which may have roots in various ancient names.
 However, no definitive linguistic source is established in the grimoires themselves.

 The continued use of the simpler form, Aim or Aym, across multiple authoritative texts (including the infamous Ars Goetia), suggests that this spelling became the most widely accepted terminology within the occult tradition.